jambis/Endorsement/Artifacts/Index.md

 - Some neat templates [1](https://resumegenius.com/wp-content/uploads/2018/07/data-scientist-resume-example-template.png), [2](https://resumegenius.com/wp-content/uploads/2017/09/Software-Engineer-Resume-Example-Template.png), [3](https://assets.qwikresume.com/resume-samples/pdf/screenshots/mobile-developer-1530594976-pdf.jpg)
 - Personally I prefer the one column approach over splitting the whole resume into two columns, but I guess either works.
 - Power statements covered in the deep dives are key and be descriptive about your role, mentioned awards if a project won something.
 Maybe your labs project was 1 of the 5 selected to present for Shark tank.
 - One thing you **never** want to do is rate yourself on your skills.
+It can be too subjective, and you might even be underestimating your own skill level.